-ADST 250 CRISIS INTERVENTION AND BRIEF INTERVENTION TECHNIQUES
+ADST 250 CRISIS INTERVENTION AND BRIEF INTERVENTION TECHNIQUES 3 creating a safe environment will be identified.

-This course will provide a comprehensive overview of specific crisis intervention techniques and strategies.
-The management of escalation and the techniques to address creating a safe environment will be identified.
 Referral resources and hospital admission procedures will be outlined.
 The student will explore the regulations on voluntary and involuntary hospitalizations as applied to chemical dependency, suicide ideations/ attempts and co-occurring disorders.
 The history and principles of case management and the role of the case manager in the substance abuse treatment field will be discussed.
 Service and technical guidelines and standards for agency compliance are applied to the systems involved.